devgabrielcoman/nosce/Example/README.rst

 .. image:: https://img.shields.io/badge/license-GNU-blue.svg

-Nosce is a library created to automate as much as possible the process of serialization and deserialization of complex model objects (or arrays of model objects) into and from NSDictionary, JSON String objects and NSData objects.
+Nosce is a library created to help you streamline as much as possible the process of serialization and deserialization of complex models or arrays of models into and from NSDictionary, JSON String objects and NSData objects.

 Install
 ^^^^^^^